 Adaptability and change are core ingredients to organizational success.
 To put it bluntly, if you can’t change and change rapidly, you can’t survive.
 (At least not for long.)
 In today’s world, the ability to change is required for business and personal success.
 Between shifts in laws, culture, competition, and weather, being able to adjust and make rapid change is the difference between failure and success for organizations.
 An organization’s ability to change effectively is directly linked to five essential capabilities in business.

 A New Perspective on Organizational Capabilities

-One of the most common ways to develop a capability model is to look at the functions an organization has and uncover the capabilities behind that function.
+One of the most common ways to develop a capability model is to look at an organization’s functions and uncover the capabilities behind those functions.
 This leads to capability models that are tightly related to functions and organizational design.
-Many organizations have an organizational unit responsible for change such as Organizational Develop but most don’t.
+Many organizations have an organizational unit responsible for change, such as Organizational Development, but most don’t.

 So where are the capabilities for change located?
 Everywhere.
 They are distributed across the entire organization.
 These capabilities are not intuitively obvious and are often missing from many organizations’ capability models.
 Here are five essential change capabilities every organization can focus on cultivating or improving.

 We often think of leadership as a set of people at the top of the organization, but it is a capability that can and should exist at every level.
 Leadership is the capability to inspire and motivate people to fulfill a mission.
 At the top of the organization, leadership includes directing others; at lower levels, it is accomplished through influencing others.
 Your company’s leadership performance has a lot to do with how much the organization can change in a given amount of time.
 Trust is a vital part of effective leadership; when an organization’s employees trust leadership, they are more likely to respond effectively when leadership makes changes.